Alexander ArmstrongBack to client list »

 Comedian, actor, quiz show host, singer, adventurer, presenter.
 Alexander Armstrong has many strings to his entertainment bow.

 Alexander has hosted the hugely popular quiz show Pointless since it began in 2009.
-Other presenting roles include Alexander Armstrong’s Big Ask and Epic Win, as well as frequently guest hosting on the BBC’s Have I Got News For You.
-In 2015, Xander fronted a three-part documentary series for ITV, In the Land of Midnight Sun, in which he embarked on an epic 8000 mile journey halfway around the Arctic Circle.
+Other presenting roles include Alexander Armstrong’s Big Ask and Epic Win, as well as frequently guest hosting on BBC1’s Have I Got News For You.
+In 2015, Xander fronted a documentary series for ITV, In the Land of Midnight Sun, in which he embarked on an epic 8000-mile journey halfway around the Arctic Circle.

-He has also turned his hand to straight acting and has starred in numerous TV dramas including Love Life, Life Begins, Saxondale and he also appeared in Julia Davis’ 2012 comedy Hunderby.
+He has also turned his hand to straight acting and has starred in numerous TV dramas including Love Life, Life Begins, Saxondale and he also appeared in Julia Davis 2012 comedy Hunderby.
 Alexander appeared in the ITV2 post-apocalyptic sitcom Cockroaches.
-He is the the voice of the children cartoon series Danger Mouse.
+He also is the voice of the children cartoon series Danger Mouse.

-Music is a huge love of Alexander’s.
+Music is a huge love of Alexander’s and he presents a weekend radio show for Classic FM.
 In 2015 he joined forces with the stars of the Warner Music Group, working on a medley of classical songs for his debut solo vocal album, A Year of Songs.
 It reached number six on the UK Albums Chart in its first week and topped the UK Classical Charts, the first time a comedian/actor has reached number one in that chart!
-In 2016 he took the album on a UK tour with his band.
+In 2016 he released his second album, Upon a Different Shore, and toured the UK performing.
 He also starred as Max Detweiler in the TV special The Sound of Music Live for ITV in 2015.

 In a quest to discover the story behind his family history, Alexander featured in the BBC series, Who Do You Think You Are? in 2010 discovering that he was a descendant of William the Conqueror!